telehash/TMesh/TMesh.md

 ### MAC

 There is no mote addressing or other metadata included in the transmitted bytes, including there being no framing outside of the encrypted ciphertext in a knock.
-The uniqueness of each epoch's timing and PHY encoding is the only mote addressing mechanism.
+The uniqueness of each knock's timing and PHY encoding is the only mote addressing mechanism.

 Every window sequence is a unique individual encrypted session between the two motes in one community using a randomly rotating nonce and a shared secret key derived directly from the medium, community name, and hashnames.
 All payloads are encrypted with the [ChaCha20 cipher](http://cr.yp.to/chacha.html) before transmission regardless of if they are already encrypted via telehash.